ssfsx17/sky-islands/core.md

 Weapon Damage is Physical Power + 0.5x Skill Rating, for a minimum of 1 added damage.

+Mapless: Can reach from your team's Front Row to the enemy team's Third Row, or from your team's Third Row to the enemy team's Front Row.

 ### Two-Handed Ranged Weapons

 Added to your Physical Accuracy when attacking with a two-handed ranged weapon.
 Such weapons can be used to attack enemies within a 30-foot radius, half accuracy within a 45-foot radius, and 1/4th accuracy beyond that.

 Weapon Damage is Physical Power + Skill Rating, for a minimum of 1 added damage.

+Mapless: Can reach from your team's Front Row to the enemy team's Third Row, or from your team's Third Row to the enemy team's Front Row.

 ### One-Handed Magical Weapons